Find a FYRE Opportunity

 Student Qualifications

-Curious, motivated, responsible, hardworking, able to work independently once trained and going but also willing to ask questions whenever you need anything.
+Curious, motivated, responsible, hardworking, able to work independently once trained and going, but also willing to ask questions whenever you need anything.
 Time management can be helpful and it is good to have general interpersonal skills for interacting with participants.

 Training, Mentoring, and Workplace Community